 Seek Support from Others

 In this fast-paced life, it is becoming increasingly difficult to remain self-aware and introspective.
-Sometimes, we can be so consumed with our work, relationships and countless other responsibilities that we forget to check in with ourselves.
+Sometimes, we can be so consumed with our work (leading to workplace social anxiety), relationships and countless other responsibilities that we forget to check in with ourselves.
 That is why seeking support from others can be an incredibly valuable tool for enhancing our self-awareness.

 Not only does support from friends, family or professionals uplift our spirits, but it also provides a fresh perspective on the things we might be overlooking.
 When we feel heard and validated, it becomes easier to confront and conquer the issues that we face.